 Krista Vink Venegas, Ph.D., is an intellectual property (IP) litigator and trial lawyer with over 20 years of experience representing global high-tech companies in highly regulated industries.
-As co-leader of the firm’s IP life sciences practice and active member of the firm’s life sciences and MedTech industry groups, Krista has experience with complex IP disputes, including patent infringement, trade secret misappropriation, false advertising, unfair competition, and related contractual disputes.
+As co-leader of the firm’s IP life sciences practice and a member of the firm’s life sciences and medtech industry teams, Krista has experience with complex IP disputes, including patent infringement, trade secret misappropriation, false advertising, unfair competition, and related contractual disputes.
 She has litigated in a variety of US venues including district and appellate courts, the International Trade Commission, and the Patent Trial and Appeal Board, as well as coordinated strategy across European and Asian venues.

 Krista strategically counsels life sciences clients on IP disputes and litigation avoidance, and advises on the interrelated regulatory, antitrust, and corporate aspects which impact market exclusivity.
 She also regularly advises on internal IP practices and protocols, as well as IP implications of transactions, risk reduction, and disputes arising therefrom.